Trevor Gott

-Trevor Vaughan Gott (born August 26, 1992) is an American professional baseball pitcher for the Seattle Mariners of Major League Baseball (MLB).
-He has previously played in MLB for the Los Angeles Angels of Anaheim, Washington Nationals, San Francisco Giants and Milwaukee Brewers.
-He played college baseball at the University of Kentucky, and was drafted by the San Diego Padres in the sixth round of the 2013 Major League Baseball draft.
-He made his MLB debut in 2015.
+Trevor Vaughan Gott (born August 26, 1992) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Angels of Anaheim, Washington Nationals, San Francisco Giants, Milwaukee Brewers, Seattle Mariners, and New York Mets. played college baseball at the University of Kentucky, and was drafted by the San Diego Padres in the sixth round of the 2013 Major League Baseball draft.

-Early years
+Early life

-Gott was born in Lexington, Kentucky.
+Trevor Vaughan Gott was born on August 26, 1992, in Lexington, Kentucky.
 He was a pitcher on the Southeast Lexington team that went to the Cal Ripken 12-and-Under World Series in 2005.
 During one game in that series, he struck out nine batters in three innings.

 Gott attended Tates Creek High School.
 In 2010, a writer with The State Journal referred to him as "one of the best pitchers in the state."
-As a senior, he was 6-0 with a 1.12 ERA and 76 strikeouts in 47.1 innings, and batted .382 with two home runs and 13 RBIs.
+As a senior, he was 6–0 with a 1.12 ERA and 76 strikeouts in 47.1 innings, and batted .382 with two home runs and 13 RBIs.
 He was the Gatorade Kentucky High School Player of the Year.